 Building a Weekly Schedule That Works

 A schedule isn't about rigidity.
 It's about visibility.
-When you can see your commitments mapped out, you can spot conflicts before they become crises.
+When you can see your commitments mapped out, you spot conflicts before they become crises.

 Use time blocking to assign specific hours for specific tasks.
 Monday evening might be reserved for reading.
 Wednesday afternoon could be for problem sets.
 This prevents the drift that happens when you tell yourself you'll "study later."

 Leave buffer time.
 Unexpected things happen: a shift runs late, an assignment takes longer than expected, you get sick.
 Padding your schedule gives you room to adjust without everything falling apart.
+Review your plan weekly and adjust based on what's working.

 Not all tasks deserve equal attention.
 The Eisenhower Matrix helps sort what's urgent from what's important.
 Urgent and important tasks (exam tomorrow, shift starting in an hour) come first.
 Important but not urgent tasks (long-term project, networking) get scheduled.
 Urgent but not important tasks (some emails, minor requests) can be delegated or done quickly.
 Neither urgent nor important?
 Skip it.